openhab/openhab-addons/bundles/org.openhab.binding.knx/README.md

 Automatic type conversion will be applied if required.

 Incoming values from the KNX bus are converted to values with units (e.g. `23 °C`).
-If the channel is linked to the correct item-type (`Number:Temperature` in this case) the display unit can be controlled by item metadata (e.g. `%.1f °F` for 1 digit of precision in Fahrenheit).
+If the channel is linked to the correct item-type (`Number:Temperature` in this case), the display unit can be controlled by item metadata (e.g., `%.1f °F` for 1 digit of precision in Fahrenheit).
 The unit is stripped if the channel is linked to a plain number item (type `Number`).

-Outgoing values with unit are first converted to the unit associated with the DPT (e.g. a value of `10 °F` is converted to `-8.33 °C` if the channel has DPT 9.001).
+Outgoing values with unit are first converted to the unit associated with the DPT (e.g., a value of `10 °F` is converted to `-8.33 °C` if the channel has DPT 9.001).
 Values from plain number channels are sent as-is (without any conversion).

 ##### Channel Type `rollershutter`, `rollershutter-control`